Luke Carlin

 Luke Christopher Carlin (born December 20, 1980) is an American Canadian former professional baseball catcher.
-He played in Major League Baseball (MLB) for the San Diego Padres, Arizona Diamondbacks and Cleveland Indians.
+He played in Major League Baseball (MLB) for the San Diego Padres, Arizona Diamondbacks, and Cleveland Indians.

 Early life

 Born in Silver Spring, Maryland, United States, Carlin's family moved to Aylmer, Quebec when he was very young and he played baseball in the province of Quebec, notably for the Quebec Diamants of the Ligue de Baseball Elite du Quebec in 1999, before obtaining a scholarship from Northeastern University, where he played college baseball for the Huskies.
 In 2001, he played collegiate summer baseball with the Chatham A's of the Cape Cod Baseball League.
 He was named to the All-Tournament Team at the 2002 America East Tournament, in which the Huskies finished second.

 Professional career

 Detroit Tigers

-He was drafted by the Detroit Tigers in the 10th round of the 2002 Major League Baseball draft and signed his first pro contract on June 18 of the same year and played for the Oneonta Tigers in the New York–Penn League before being released by the Tigers in March 2003.
+Carlin was drafted by the Detroit Tigers in the 10th round, with the 290th overall selection, of the 2002 Major League Baseball draft and signed his first pro contract on June 18 of the same year and played for the Oneonta Tigers in the New York–Penn League before being released by the Tigers on March 28, 2003.